 SEA PEACE CYCAD GARDEN

-This exotic garden is located on a property in the Northern Rivers coastal region of NSW Australia.
-Sea Peace Cycad Garden is an approximately 7 acre garden within a much larger property dedicated to conservation and regeneration of the land and the preservation of a wide variety and extremely diverse collection of flora.
+This exotic garden is located near Byron Bay.
+Sea Peace cycad garden is approximately seven acres within a much larger property.
+In its entirety the overall site is dedicated to the conservation and regeneration of the land and the preservation of an extremely diverse collection of flora and fauna.

-Located within the larger context of a significant re-afforestation, wetland and coastal swamp rehabilitation lies this garden dedicated to the many Biological Genera of Cycads.
+Located within this larger context of a significant and ongoing re-forestation, wetland and coastal swamp rehabilitation, lies this exotic garden dedicated to the many biological genera of cycads and associated vegetation.

-The cycads are placed in a framework of other ancient and prehistoric vegetative species such as Adansonia spp (Boab), Agathis spp (Kauri), Podocarpus spp (Plum Pine), Chorysia spp, etc and interspersed with segments of endemic bushland that stretches across the contours blending the exotic vegetation with the native.
+The cycads are placed in a framework of other ancient and prehistoric vegetative species such as Adansonia spp (boab), Agathis spp (kauri), Podocarpus spp (plum pine) and Chorysia spp and interspersed with segments of endemic bushland that stretch across the hillside blending the exotic vegetation with the native.